LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 color:black'>One of the largest constraints is transferring data between front-end to back-end systems.
-In its current design, most of the work is handled on the front-end and an <span class=SpellE>acceptible</span> parameter for Google’s Roads API is written to a text file as a JSON object in Java and read by the HTML file and parsed as a JSON object in JavaScript.
+In its current design, most of the work is handled on the front-end and an <span class=SpellE>acceptible</span> parameter for GoogleÂ’s Roads API is written to a text file as a JSON object in Java and read by the HTML file and parsed as a JSON object in JavaScript.
 After parsing the object, a path variable is assigned to the object and then passed to the Roads API call.
-This is clunky and data reading on back-end isn’t as snappy as writing it on the front-end.
+This is clunky and data reading on back-end isnÂ’t as snappy as writing it on the front-end.
 This system will more than likely be overhauled with the future developments made with the Directions API</span><span style='mso-bidi-font-size:11.0pt;font-family:"Arial",sans-serif;color:fuchsia'>.